 KPI #4: Organic Conversion Rate

-The organic conversion rate measures the percentage of visitors from organic search who complete a desired action on your website.
+The organic conversion rate measures the share of organic visitors who complete a desired action—requesting a quote, calling, or booking a service.

 What It Measures